influxdata/flux/CONTRIBUTING.md

 ### Comments and documentation
 Every new public function or method requires a valid GoDoc.
 Comments within the code should be written with proper capitalization and punctuation at the end of the sentence.
+Please refer to [this blog post](https://blog.golang.org/godoc-documenting-go-code) about documenting Go code.

 ### Updating markdown files for documentation
 The Flux team uses markdown for our documentation.
-When writing markdown, please use the following guidelines.
+When writing markdown, please use the following guidelines:

 - Each sentence in a paragraph is on its own line.
 - Use the `#` symbol for header sections.